udexon/Anarchoverse/README.md

 How is that possible?
 How is such a simple idea able to destroy the global financial system?

-Let's remind ourselves that we are discussing the technicalities of AnarchoToken in the context of
+Let's remind ourselves that we are discussing the technicalities of AnarchoToken in the context of Anarchoverse -- a work of fiction and computer game.